Holographic Aspects of Non-minimal $RF^{(a)}_{\mu \alpha }F^{(a)\mu \alpha} $ Black Brane: Abstract

 \section{Abstract}

-{ In this paper, we consider Einstein-Hilbert gravity in presence of cosmological constant and electric field of Yang-Mills type which is minimally coupled to gravity.
-We couple the Ricci scalar to Yang-Mills invariant to obtain modified theory of gravity.
-Black brane solution of this model is introduced up to first order of $RF^{(a)}_{\mu \alpha }F^{(a)\mu \alpha} $ term and then the color non-abelian direct current (DC) conductivity and the ratio of shear viscosity to entropy density are calculated for this solution.
-Our results recover the Yang-Mills Schwazchild AdS black brane in the limit of $q_2 \to 0$.}\\
+{ In this paper, we consider Einstein-Hilbert gravity in the presence of cosmological constant and an electric field of Yang-Mills type, which is minimally coupled to gravity.
+We couple the Ricci scalar to the Yang-Mills invariant to obtain a modified theory of gravity.
+The black brane solution of this model is introduced up to the first order of the $RF^{(a)}_{\mu \alpha }F^{(a)\mu \alpha} $ term.
+Then, the color non-abelian direct current (DC) conductivity and the ratio of shear viscosity to entropy density are calculated for this solution.
+Our results recover the Yang-Mills Schwarzschild AdS black brane in the limit of $q_2 \to 0$.}\\

 PACS numbers: 11.10.Jj, 11.10.Wx, 11.15.Pg, 11.25.Tq\\

 \textbf{Keywords:} AdS/CFT duality, DC Conductivity, Black brane , Shear viscosity to entropy density